 -Either of the above can be poured into whatever clean, empty container you'd like to reuse: perhaps a saved lip balm tin, a glass jar, or something bought especially for the purpose.
 They're satisfying recipes for refilling an empty balm container bought elsewhere after the original runs out.
 I poured a recent small batch of mine into the tiny unlabeled glass jar pictured second from right, which was one I saved from something-or-other that ran out earlier this year.

 -S.W.
 Basics: I've been a fan of S.W.
 Basics since learning about founder Adina Grigore's approach to natural beauty when I first read her book a few years ago.
 Their products all have a super-short, super-clean ingredients list and come in glass or metal containers; their reputation for being the cleanest beauty brand out there is well-deserved.
 They make a three-ingredient unscented cream that I really love (you can test out the $10 mini version to make sure you love it, too).
 It comes in a glass jar, which I'll re-use or donate once I run out.
 I also like their geranium-scented four-ingredient salve, which comes in a metal tin that's similarly reusable.

--Bestowed Essentials: The one-woman powerhouse behind Bestowed Essentials sent me a tin of her flora body balm, handmade in small batches in her traveling studio van (truly!).
+-Bestowed Essentials: Callee, the one-woman powerhouse behind Bestowed Essentials sent me a tin of her flora body balm, handmade in small batches in her traveling studio van (truly!).
 I would say that I haven't been able to stop smelling it if that didn't sound like such a cliche - it smells deeply botanical and spring-like.
 (Plus, it clocks in at an affordable $7).

 -Dulse and Rugosa: The mother-daughter duo behind Dulse & Rugosa turns botanical ingredients into bath and beauty products made by hand at their studio in Maine.
 I wrote about their vegan body butter in this post last month, but as a quick recap: it's flower-strewn and luscious.
 I love it.